Rachel Nichols

 • Rachel has had a volleyball in her hand for as long as she can remember.
 “I would get home from an all day tournament and ask my mom or sister to pepper with me.
 If no one was up for it, I would go play against my house.”

-• She was recruited to play at Salt Lake Community College, where she competed in the National Tournament in Casper, WY; was awarded SWAC Player of the Week; received 1st Team All-Region Honors and found herself in the Record Book holding records for serving, both the 3rd and 4th place records for Single-Season Assists and 1st place record for Career-Assists.
+• She was recruited to play at Salt Lake Community College, where she competed in the National Tournament in Casper, WY (“fun fact: it was so windy I vowed I would never live in WY…God has a sense of humor).
+She was awarded SWAC Player of the Week; received 1st Team All-Region Honors and found herself in the Record Book holding records for serving, both the 3rd and 4th place records for Single-Season Assists and 1st place record for Career-Assists.

-• Rachel completed her final two years of Collegiate Volleyball at the University of Alaska Fairbanks where she received her Bachelor’s Degree in Justice.
+• Coach Rachel completed her final two years of Collegiate Volleyball at the University of Alaska Fairbanks where she served her team as a captain and received her Bachelor’s Degree in Justice.

 • While in Alaska, she was able to travel to new places and learn even more about the game.
 She was named to the All-Academic Team, found her way into the Record Book for Career-Assists and was awarded MVP her senior year.